President Abraham Lincoln’s Grave: A Visitor’s Guide

 Visiting President Abraham Lincoln’s Grave

 When I visited on a late spring afternoon, I was stunned by the monument’s beauty.
-The obelisk, an ancient Egyptian symbol of leadership, soars 117 feet high.
+The obelisk is 117 feet tall.
 At its base is a large statue of Lincoln, whose outstretched hands hold a copy of the Emancipation Proclamation.
 The monument also includes four bronze statues honoring soldiers’ service during the Civil War.
-The Infantry, Cavalry, Artillery, and Navy statues adorn each corner.
+The statues of the Infantry, Cavalry, Artillery, and Navy adorn each corner.
 At the base is an unbroken chain listing all the States in the Union, including those of the Confederacy.

-As I walked towards the monument from a half-full parking lot a short distance away, I saw a crowd of people congregating at a bronze sculpture in front of the entrance to the memorial.
+As I walked towards the monument from a half-full parking lot a short distance away, I saw a crowd of people gathering at a bronze sculpture at the memorial’s entrance.
 I headed that way as people took turns posing in front of a giant bust of Lincoln.
 One by one, families posed for photos in front of the massive rendition of Honest Abe.
-The bust of Lincoln was a bronze cast of an original marble sculpture by Gutzon Borglum, displayed in the U.S. Capitol crypt.
+The bust of Lincoln was a bronze cast of Gutzon Borglum’s original marble sculpture, displayed in the U.S. Capitol crypt.
 Robert Todd Lincoln, the President’s eldest son, said of the bust, “I think it is the most perfect portrait of my father I have ever seen.”
 Gutzon Borglum is best known for Mount Rushmore.

 Rub Lincoln’s nose for good luck